elvismathew/elvismathew/README.md

-- 👋 Hi, I’m @elvismathew
+👋 Hi, I’m @elvismathew
-- 👀 I’m interested in .mechatronics engineering..
-- 🌱 I’m currently learning .python..
-- 💞️ I’m looking to collaborate on .different python projects..
-- 📫 How to reach me elvis.maganga2003@gmail.com...
+Software developer from Tanzania

 <!---
 elvismathew/elvismathew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.